jonlpersson/ed-latimore/site/_posts/2023-11-28-the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 **\-Rob Henderson, Cambridge PhD student**

-Accepting luck's role in your success takes a certain level of maturity and humility.&nbsp;
+Accepting luck's role in your success takes a certain level of maturity and humility.

 It takes the same maturity and humility to accept your role in creating your problems.